MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/overview.md

 \* The [Microsoft 365 Targeted release](/microsoft-365/admin/manage/release-options-in-office-365) option and [Microsoft 365 Apps update channel](/deployoffice/change-update-channels) enrollment require admin opt-in for the entire organization or selected users.
 Update channels are device specific and apply only to installations of Office running on Windows.

-For guidance about the Teams app manifest and SDK versioning guidance, as well as further details about current Teams platform capability support across Microsoft 365, see the [Teams JavaScript client SDK overview](../tabs/how-to/using-teams-client-sdk.md).
+For guidance about the Teams app manifest and SDK versioning guidance, and further details about current Teams platform capability support across Microsoft 365, see the [Teams JavaScript client SDK overview](../tabs/how-to/using-teams-client-sdk.md).

 > [!NOTE]
 > We welcome your feedback and issue reporting as you expand Teams apps to run across the Microsoft 365 ecosystem!
 Please use the regular [Microsoft Teams developer community channels](/microsoftteams/platform/feedback) to send feedback.